-As an important deliverable, the Quantity take-offs (QTO) will be extracted from each BIM model and be delivered according to the Rail Baltica standards and WBS (template provided, see "Annexes").
-The QTOs will take part on any Design Review between the Supplier and RB Rail AS, and there will be a register of the quantities of every submitted version of the BIM model, which will be provided to RB Rail AS.
+As an important deliverable, the Quantity take-offs (QTO) will be extracted from federated models for this purpose.
+The extraction shall be delivered according to the Rail Baltica standards and WBS (template provided, see "Annexes").
+The QTOs shall be included within the documentation and files for being provided on every Design

+Review involving Supplier and RB Rail AS.
+A Register log will be populated with quantities from every official BIM model submission, which it will be delivered on a regular basis to RB Rail AS.